mp911de/akka-actor-statistics/readme.md

-Akka Mailbox Size
+Akka Actor Statistics
 =============================
-This tiny code snippets pulls mailbox sizes from Akka Actors.
+This tiny code snippets pulls statistics  (mailbox sizes/processing times) from Akka Actors.
 In addition to that, you can implement an own interface `StatisticActor` in order to capture processed message time/processed message count.
 This is handy in order to perform monitoring/tuning of your Akka system without the need to install a huge console setup with MongoDB etc.